Introduction to Anti-Money Laundering Regulations

 The emergence of new technologies such as cryptocurrencies and fintech has led to AML regulations needing to adapt to new threats.
 Both technologies allow for quicker transactions, making them susceptible to financial crime.
 Institutions have needed to adapt to this new regulatory landscape, ensuring their controls can deal with the unique threats posed by these technologies.

-As money laundering regulations become more stringent, firms are having to deal with increased compliance requirements.
-RegTech solutions have emerged to streamline these operations and allow firms to scale their compliance by automating manual processes such as the manual rekeying of data.
+As money laundering regulations become more stringent, firms are having to deal with increased AML compliance requirements.
+RegTech solutions have emerged to streamline these operations and allow firms to scale their compliance, with automated KYC software that reduces manual effort, such as the rekeying of data.
 Often, these activities are cumbersome and can reduce staff morale.
-RegTech solutions can free up staff to focus on commercial objectives, and as a result, compliance can be seen as an enabler of growth.
+RegTech solutions, such as client onboarding KYC software or AML KYC screening, can free up staff to focus on commercial objectives, and as a result, compliance can be seen as an enabler of growth.

 Technologies such as Machine Learning and AI are being utilised by these solutions to analyse large datasets and flag suspicious activity.
 The use of blockchain technology may also impact AML efforts and increase transparency as a decentralised ledger provides a record of transactions that cannot be tampered with.